Pratham-ICD/SciKiq-BI/README.md

 # Finance Cockpit - Next.js Dashboard

 A modern, responsive finance dashboard built with Next.js, TypeScript, Tailwind CSS, and Recharts.
-This application replaces the original Streamlit finance dashboard with a more polished and interactive user interface.
+This application replaces the original Streamlit finance dashboard with a more polished and interactive user interface

 ## Features